Berkeley police arrest 10, seize several makeshift 'weapons' at start of planned protests

 Jason Wallach, 41, and Kate Brenner, 69, both of Oakland, were charged with possession of a banned weapon, police said.

 Kristen Edith Koster, 50, of Berkeley, was charged with possession of a dangerous weapon.
-It was not immediately clear why the other seven arrests were made.
+Maria Lewis, 29, of Emeryville, was charged with carrying a banned weapon and working with others to commit a crime.

-On Friday, police issued rules for Sunday prohibiting masks and weapons at two city parks Sunday ahead of the planned protests and concerns about the possibility of violence, according to reports.
+Thomas Parker, 22, of Berkeley, was also charged with working with others to commit a crime.
+Blake Griffith, 29, of Oakland, was charged with vandalism.

-A “No to Marxism” rally and a “Stop the Hate” protest were both scheduled to take place at Civic Center Park, Fox station KTVU reported Saturday.
-Neither group obtained a permit from the city.
-Ohlone Park is the other city park.
+Sarena Perez, 39, of Oakland, was charged with possession of a banned weapon.
+David Chou, 26, of Santa Cruz, was charged with possession of a banned weapon and working with others to commit a crime.
+Freddy Martinez, 31, of Berkeley, was charged with battery.

-“We’ve seen what the patterns are and one of the patterns is using nonviolent protests as a cover for violence and what we encourage people to do is to separate themselves from violence,” Berkeley city spokesman Matthai Chakko told the station.
+“We’ve seen what the patterns are and one of the patterns is using nonviolent protests as a cover for violence and what we encourage people to do is to separate themselves from violence,” Berkeley city spokesman Matthai Chakko told KTVU Saturday.

 Events last year turned violent when so-called “alt-right” groups clashed with anti-fascist groups, the station reported.